tarwn/lessthandot-hugo/blogs/content/posts/2011-09-26-getting-started-with-javascript-unit.md

   <img src="http://tiernok.com/LTDBlog/jsunittest/editplus.png" alt="Screenshot of EditPlus" /><br /> Screenshot of EditPlus Settings
 </div>

-Though I&#8217;m not using the feature, jsTestDriver provides a flag to specify an output file for the results, enabling us to use it as part of a continuous build.
+Though I'm not using the feature, jsTestDriver provides a flag to specify an output file for the results, enabling us to use it as part of a continuous build.

 ### The Setup

 Setting up jsTestDriver on my system was fairly straightforward.

-  1. Download Java &#8211; Visit [java.com][4] and download the appropriate installer, run the installer, remember to go into the control panel and fiddle with Java&#8217;s update settings
+  1. Download Java &#8211; Visit [java.com][4] and download the appropriate installer, run the installer, remember to go into the control panel and fiddle with Java's update settings
   2. Download the jar file &#8211; Visit the [project on Google][5] and download a copy of the jar file (I used the self-contained version)
   3. Create folders &#8211; Create a top level folder and two sub folders (for instance, src and src-test).
 Put the jar in the top level folder
   4. Create a conf file &#8211; I used the one in the [Getting Started Guide][6] as a starting point